-Tucked away in the valley of the Maquoketa River lies Iowa's oldest state park, Backbone State Park, where the scenery is just dying to be explored.
-The rustic architecture of the park harks back to the time it was first established in 1920 and its charm has only been heightened through the years.
-The park stretches for a little over two square miles and offers all sorts of recreation for families, couples, friends, or solo adventurers.
+Tucked away in the valley of the Maquoketa River lies Iowa's oldest state park, Backbone State Park, where the scenery is rugged and awe-inspiring.
+The rustic architecture of the park dates back to the time it was first established in 1920, and its charm has only been heightened through the years.
+With 21 miles of beautiful hiking trails, a fast-moving stream perfect for fishing, and a serene lake for relaxing on the boat, Backbone State Park promises an action-filled vacation for families, couples, friends, or solo adventurers.

-The park is named for the natural geological formation known as The Devil's Backbone, a narrow, steep ridge of bedrock that was carved over by the river over several centuries.
-While staying at Backbone State Park visitors can enjoy a wide range of activities, including rock climbing, hiking, bicycling, fishing, hunting, boating, and wildlife viewing.
-Even during the winter, there is plenty to do at Backbone State Park, like snowmobiling and skiing, so no matter what time of year you plan your RV trip it's sure to be one to remember.
+The park is named for the natural geological formation known as The Devil's Backbone, a narrow, steep ridge of bedrock that was carved by the river over the course of several centuries.
+While staying at Backbone State Park, visitors can enjoy a wide range of activities, including rock climbing, hiking, bicycling, fishing, hunting, boating, and wildlife viewing.
+Even during the winter, Backbone State Park offers cabin stays, so there is plenty to do, like snowmobiling and cross-country skiing.

-Backbone State Park and the surrounding area is packed with natural and cultural history that kids and adults alike will find riveting.
-History buff or not, don't leave the park without visiting the museum and learning more about the area.
-The rivers and lakes running throughout the park not only provide picture-perfect views but also attract a plethora of wildlife that you don't see every day, making it a special place for your next RV vacation.
+Backbone State Park and the surrounding area is packed with a natural and cultural history that kids and adults alike will find riveting.
+History buff or not, don't leave the park without visiting the museum and learning more about the famous settlers from the area as well as its conservationist roots.
+The rivers and lakes running throughout the park not only provide picture-perfect views but also attract a plethora of wildlife, making it a special place for your next RV vacation.

 RV Rentals in Backbone State Park